 (Note: You may not have or need some of these; this is a list of all the documents you might need.)

-1. Log into GTP with your NYU net ID and password.
+1. Access the GTP log in page with your NYU net ID and password.
 If your NYU Net ID is not active, first visit https://start.nyu.edu.
 If you are still having difficulty activating your account, then contact AskITS@nyu.edu.

-2. Answer the questions in GTP.
-GTP will determine your tax return filing requirements.
+3. Once logged in, answer the questions in GTP.
+Once submitted, GTP will determine your tax return filing requirements.

-4. If GTP determines that you are a resident for U.S.tax purposes, it will not generate your tax forms.
+5. If GTP determines that you are a resident for U.S. tax purposes, it will not generate your tax forms.
 You should file resident tax returns — the same thing U.S. citizens do.
 Resources for this include:

 GTP will have helped you figure this out.
-Note that U.S. income includes earned wages, but also some other income, like some non-NYU scholarships, stipends, prizes, awards, winnings, etc.
+Note that U.S. income includes earned wages, as well as some non-NYU scholarships, stipends, prizes, awards, winnings, etc.

 For most students and scholars the advice on this page is enough to successfully file their taxes.
 But if you have further questions or complex tax circumstances you may want to contact one of the companies listed.